Good Clusterings Have Large Volume: Proofs

 \section{Proofs}

-In this section, we provide the necessary proofs for Sections \ref{subsec-largecones}, \ref{subsec-edgesofpolytope} and \ref{subsec-ballincone}.
-We will prove the theorems of Section \ref{subsec-largecones} and \ref{subsec-ballincone} regarding equivalent statements for the bounded-shape and single-shape polytopes just for the bounded-shape case, since they work analogously: Essentially, just replace ``$\pm$'' by ``$=$''.
+In this section, we present proofs of theorems stated in Sections \ref{subsec-largecones} -- \ref{subsec-ballincone}.
+We will prove equivalent statements for $\mathcal{P}^{\pm}$ and $\mathcal{P}^{=}$ just for the bounded-shape case, since they work analogously.
+It would suffice to replace ``$\pm$'' by ``$=$''.